 Madeira and the Azores were discovered in 1419 and 1427 respectively.
 Both archipelagos were uninhabited.

 Madeira was settled in 1433 by people from the Algarve and Minho.
 Agriculture was irrigated in Madeira from the sixteenth century.
 Tropical fruits, wine, sugar, honey, corn and wheat were supplied to mainland Portugal.
 In the nineteenth century Madeirans emigrated to South Africa and Venezuela, and in the latter half of the twentieth century to other countries of the EU.
+After two vine diseases seriously affected the Madeiran wine industry, Madeirans also emigrated to British Guiana at the end of the 19th century.
+British Guiana appealed to Madeiran migrants because of an early settlement by Madeirans, and given the prospects of agricultural development in this country.
 The Madeiran diaspora outnumbers the island population by around 3:1.
 The first tourist hotel was opened in Madeira in 1894.
 Tourism increased after the opening of the airport in 1963.

 The Azores were settled from 1439 by people from the Algarve and Alentejo to service Portuguese shipping.
 The Portuguese were joined later by Flemish, French, Spaniards, Indians, Jews, Moorish prisoners and African slaves.
 In the nineteenth century many Azoreans emigrated to North America, where they now outnumber the population of the islands by around 4:1.
 In the twentieth century some returned to live in the Azores.